 SGU: How has your travels/background prepared you to teach the next generation of veterinarians?

 Cheetham-Brow: My Doctor of Veterinary Medicine training began in Argentina and then I gained further expertise as a visiting scholar at Australia’s Commonwealth Scientific and Industrial Research Organization (CSIRO).
-I also completed my PhD at The Ohio State University in the US and my Postdoc at the University of British Columbia in Canada.
-Through my research training, I acquired a broad background of skills, techniques, hypothesis-based research design, and data analysis.
+I also completed my PhD at Ohio State University in the USA and my Postdoc at the University of British Columbia in Canada.
+Through my research training, I acquired a broad background of skills, techniques, hypothesis-based research design and data analysis.
 I also gained experience by working in research laboratories in both developed and developing countries, both of which have proven of invaluable to my career development.